 Planning a visit with little explorers?
 Here are the most common questions families ask about Nagasaki Peace Park, and everything you need to know before you go.

-A: Yes!
-The park is fully accessible with wide, flat walkways, ramps, and shaded areas, easy for families with strollers or wheelchairs.
+A: Yes.
+The park is fully stroller-friendly, with wide, flat walkways, ramps, and shaded areas.
+Parents will find it easy to navigate with strollers or wheelchairs, making it an accessible stop for all ages.

 Until Next Time…